-CAN I SUE MY EMPLOYER AFTER WORK INJURY?
+CAN I SUE MY EMPLOYER FOR WORK INJURY?

-If you are injured in an accident while working and have questions about your compensation and whether you can sue the employer or a third party, call us for a free consultation with a lawyer.
-Our attorneys have over 25 years of experience helping people throughout MN get full compensation for their injuries.
+If you are injured in an on the job accident while working and have questions about whether you can sue the employer or a third party, call us for a free consultation with a lawyer.
+Our attorneys have over 25 years’ experience helping people throughout MN get full compensation for their injuries.